jiayinlu19960224/TriMe/README.md

 Acknowledgement
 =====
-This research was supported by a grant from the United States--Israel Binational Science Foundation (BSF), Jerusalem, Israel through grant number 2018/170.
+This research was supported by a grant from the United States-Israel Binational Science Foundation (BSF), Jerusalem, Israel through grant number 2018/170.
 C. H. Rycroft was partially supported by the Applied Mathematics Program of the U.S. DOE Office of Advanced Scientific Computing Research under